-Penn State’s Center for Enterprise Architecture was launched in January 2011 to provide a focal point for research and education in the evolving discipline of enterprise architecture.
-The center also bolsters current College of Information Sciences and Technology degrees and supports the college's ongoing efforts to develop and deliver new curricula at the undergraduate and graduate levels.
+Providing a focal point for research and education in this evolving discipline, Penn State's Center for Enterprise Architecture was launched in January 2011 and bolsters current College of Information Sciences and Technology degrees and supports the college's ongoing efforts to develop and deliver new curricula at the undergraduate and graduate levels.

 Who Should Apply?

 The MPS in EA program is multidisciplinary in nature, designed for working professionals with a variety of backgrounds, including information technology, business, engineering, and others (liberal arts, political science, and education).
 The courses are offered in a flexible, online delivery format to meet the needs of postgraduate students who are employed full-time, as well as the needs of the international student.
 If you want to enhance your professional competencies, advance your career, and position yourself to take on greater roles or change careers altogether, the MPS in EA is an excellent choice for you.

 One of the many advantages of enterprise architecture is its application to a host of positions and opportunities.
 Although a relatively new career field in many organizations, EA is rapidly evolving, and many career paths are emerging.
 EA professionals are found in all types of organizations and industries today, including: